Wellesley has a long and storied association with Presidents of the United States, starting with George Washington himself.

 * Business and finance whiz Roger Babson, who founded Babson College in 1919 as the Babson Institute, ran for President of the United State in 1940 as the candidate for the National Prohibition Party.
 According to the Babson College biography of its founder: “Although the church-affiliated party was best known for wanting to outlaw vices such as alcohol, gambling, and narcotics, as well as indecent movies and publications, the party also advocated reducing debt and taxation, conserving natural resources, aiding farmers, and ‘assuring workers and consumers a fair share of industry’s products and profits.’
 Although Roger Babson knew his party would not win the election, he felt it was his duty to bring its moral and religious agenda to the nation.
 Out of a field of eight candidates, Roger Babson followed fourth behind Franklin Roosevelt, Wendell Willkie, and Norman Thomas.”

 * In 1969, Hillary D. Rodham, later Clinton, delivered the student commencement speech.
-Clinton, who was First Lady from 1993 to 2001 and a leading candidate for the Democratic presidential nomination for the 2008 election, was at the time of her commencement speech the President of the Wellesley College Government Association.
+Clinton, who was First Lady from 1993 to 2001 and the Democratic candidate for the 2016 election, was at the time of her 1969 commencement speech the President of the Wellesley College Government Association.
 She paid a visit to Wellesley College in 2007 while on the presidential nominee campaign trail, as seen in this video.
 Clinton is delivering the 2017 Wellesley College commencement speech too.

 * In 1980, the last debate before the Massachusetts Republican Primary (which was held on March 4th) was at Dana Hall’s Bardwell Auditorium.
 Wellesley historian Beth Hinchliffe, who attended, says the event wasn’t sponsored by the school, but just happened to be held there.
 “Two of the participants were Ronald Reagan and George H.W.
 Bush — so we got two Presidents in one night then,” she says.